-Movies and books not only captivate us with their clever plot lines and lovable characters, but with their magical settings.
-Whilst you’ll find plenty based on real life locations, it’s the ones set within an imaginary city, country or even whole world, that truly have the power to capture our imaginations and transport us to these fantasy destinations.
+Movies and books not only captivate us with their clever plotlines and lovable characters, but with their magical settings.
+Whilst you’ll find plenty based on real-life locations, it’s the ones set within an imaginary city, country or even a whole world, that truly has the power to capture our imaginations and transport us to these fantasy destinations.
 Fortunately, some of these places have been inspired by the wonderful world we already have.
 Don’t believe us?
 Here’s our pick of the top five fictional places you can visit.

 Wakanda: Cape Town

 One of the most eagerly anticipated movies of 2018, Black Panther made box office history as the first big budget superhero movie with a black-led cast.
 It was also significant as the main character T’Challa is king of a fictional African country named Wakanda.